safayetdib/js-junks/junks.md

-## set a maximum number of lines of text with CSS / line-clamp
+## Set a maximum number of lines of text with CSS / line-clamp

 ```
 .card__preview-text {